3drobotics/solodevguide/book/hardware-gimbalbay.md

 ### HDMI Micro Cable

-The [HDMI](https://en.wikipedia.org/wiki/HDMI) Mini connection is responsible for transferring video from the camera on the Solo to the first person view in the 3DR app.
+The [HDMI](https://en.wikipedia.org/wiki/HDMI) Micro (Type D) connection is responsible for transferring video from the camera on the Solo to the first person view in the 3DR app.
 The HDMI connection does not have the audio pins connected.
 The video feed supports up to 1080p resolution at 60 frames per second.

 Supported resolutions: